gbadev-org/tonc/content/tte.md

 Anyway, after getting the pointer and pitch, the tile-index for the top-left of the glyph is calculated and put this into `se`.
 After that, we loop over the different tiles of the glyph in both directions.
 Note that the order of the loop is column-major, not row-major, because that's the way the default fonts were ordered.

 As it happens, column-major rendering tends to be more efficient for text, because glyphs are usually higher than they are wide.
 Also, for tilemap text `charW` and `charH` tend to be small – often 1 or 2.
-This means that it is extremely inefficient to use loops; we'll see how inefficient in subsection 22.7.5..
+This means that it is extremely inefficient to use loops; we'll see how inefficient in the ["Profiling the renderers" subsection](#ssec-misc-profile)..
 Unrolling them, like `se_drawg_w8h8()` and `se_drawg_w8h16()` do, gives a much better performance.

 ### Regular tilemap example {#ssec-test-se4}